contains the active ingredient saquinavir

 If you take it after the expiry date has passed, it may not work as well.

-Do not give INVIRASE to children less than 12 years of age.
+Invirase is not usually given to children less than 16 years of age.

 Before you start to take it